nubart/blog-en/_posts/2020-03-23-devices-audioguide-hygiene-coronavirus.md

 ![Woman holding an audio guide]({{site.baseurl}}/images/posts/woman-audioguide-face.jpg){: .center-image }

-Our breath and the mucous membranes of the face are precisely the main routes of entry of the coronavirus into our bodies.
+In our face are precisely the main routes of entry of the coronavirus into our bodies.

 # Cleaning up audio guides in a museum